2.01 · Typology · Museums Musée de France · municipal · regional · private

 It varies widely depending on collection size, level of support and chosen hosting.
 For a municipal museum with a few thousand objects and a five-person team, the initial investment (configuration, data migration, training, first-year hosting) typically falls between €15,000 and €40,000 net.
 Subsequent years are stable: no per-user licence, just hosting and maintenance.
 Ask us for a costed scope for your case.

-Yes — idéesculture has already carried out several Micromusée → CollectiveAccess migrations (see our dedicated migration page).
-The handover relies on the XML and CSV exports Micromusée provides.
+Yes — idéesculture has carried out migrations from FileMaker, Excel, AtoM, Omeka and proprietary museum platforms.
+The handover relies on the structured exports the source system provides (XML, CSV, SQL dump).
 For older or heavily customised bases, an upfront audit defines what is migrated as-is, transformed or re-keyed.
+See our dedicated migration page for the method.

 Get in touch with idéesculture